DivLoic/Rico/README.md

 ### Optionals

 #### Logging
 In order to have understandable logging system you can use the following configuration.
 First, copy the template of *log4j file* in your spark home.
-`cp src/main/resources/log4j.properties ${SPARK_HOME}/conf/log4j.properties`.
+Inside the *Rico* folder: `cp src/main/resources/log4j.properties ${SPARK_HOME}/conf/log4j.properties`.
 Then set all logger at **ERROR**.
 Finaly add the following lines in the file:
 ```properties
 log4j.logger.rico = INFO